vishalkumar957039/container/README.md

 ### Build and run a multiplatform image

-Using the [project from the tutorial example](/documentation/tutorial/#set-up-a-simple-project), you can create an image to use both on Apple silicon Macs and on AMD64 servers.
+Using the [project from the tutorial example](/documentation/tutorial/#set-up-a-simple-project), you can create an image to use both on Apple Silicon Macs and on AMD64 servers.

 When building the image, just add `--arch` options that directs the builder to create an image supporting both the `arm64` and `amd64` architectures: